Farahat612/Django-Ecommerce-Website/README.md

 The app was built during learning journey for learning purposes and practicing backend web development concepts using Django.
 The App covered good practice for Browser cookies, Django forms, Django built-in authentication system, dynamic routing and Django Template Language.
-Only Payement and user registeration modules are missing.
+Only Payment and user registration modules are missing.

 ## Watch a Demo